hdushan/oldHepsiTests/storefront/assumptions.md

      Previous tests were looking for URL changes which appears to not be the case.

 @48 We assume that hovering over a category in the nav bar and clicking on a second level category then checking the
     title of a the new page is sufficient to assert that you can navigate to second level categories.

+@523 We assume that finding the "flyout-campaign-wrapper" class is sufficient when hovering on the 2nd level category menu.